pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ## Outcome:

 We now have automated JSON data inflows to be used as our entry point for further optimization/automation.
-The next step would be to convert JSON files received into a table-like format such as CSV files {TODO: insert link here}, which will further enable us to transform data into useful insights.
+The next step would be to convert JSON files received into a table-like format such as CSV files {TODO: insert link here}, which will enable us to transform data into useful insights.